PelagusWallet/hd-keyring/CONTRIBUTING.md

-# Tally Contribution Guide
+# Pelagus Contribution Guide

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍 Contributions are welcome from anyone on the internet, and even the smallest of fixes are appreciated!

-The following is a set of guidelines for contributing to Tally and its packages.
+The following is a set of guidelines for contributing to Pelagus and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 While the team works towards a first release, bigger contributions will be slow-rolled or